datastax/dsbulk/manual/settings.md

 The query to use.
 Optional.

+The table name *must* be qualified with a keyspace name.

 If not specified, then *schema.keyspace* and *schema.table* must be specified, and dsbulk will infer the appropriate statement based on the table's metadata, using all available columns.

 In load worflows, the statement can be any `INSERT` or `UPDATE` statement, but **must** use named bound variables exclusively; positional bound variables will not work.